Community Land Acquisitions

 These aspects are often interconnected and our Community Land Team work closely together to deal with and provide rounded advice, to make sure that any issues which may arise which may affect one area are dealt with and advised on in terms of how they affect the project as a whole.
 This facilitates effective completion of any transaction.

-Our Community Land Team is headed up by Christine Mackay (Senior Partner) and assisted by Gary Somers (Associate) and Rebecca Fraser (Solicitor).
+Our Community Land Team is headed up by Christine Mackay (Senior Partner) and assisted by Gary Somers (Associate) and Rebecca Fraser (Associate).

 Tel: 01397 701 000 or 01631 562 308